The RetroNET Network

 UNIX Usernames must be between 3 and 8 characters, must start with a letter, and may contain only letters and numbers.

-Q: Why offer Telnet access if it's a UUCP network?
+Q: Why offer SSH access if it's a UUCP network?

 A: It's the only convenient way to allow modern computers easy access to this retro environment.
-When you telnet to RetroNET, you're really being connected to a virutal serial port.
+When you SSH to the RetroNET Network, you're really being connected to a virutal serial port.
 The machines do not have any form of TCP/IP networking, nor can they reach the Internet except through a UUCP to TCP/IP bridge.